 The Best 2 Year Degree Programs for Medical Careers While some medical careers in healthcare require extensive schooling and additional training, others can be obtained after completing a two-year degree program.
 Two-year medical degree programs can often be pursued at community colleges, junior colleges, technical colleges and universities.
 Regardless of the program, learners can expect…

 What do you want to become?

-Career Overview: Pharmacists provide wellness screenings, administer immunizations and dispense prescription medication, as well as offer their expertise in regards to prescription administration.
+Pharmacist Job Description: Pharmacists provide wellness screenings, administer immunizations, dispense prescription medication and offer expertise in regards to prescription medication

 Become a Pharmacist